Rotvig/HarakaMQ-Benchmark/README.md

 > Disconnect for example the sender after 2 messages has been received by the receiver

-> Connect the diconnect device again after 10 seconds, and shortly after all messages should have been received in the correct order.
+> Connect the diconnected device again after 10 seconds, and shortly after all messages should have been received in the correct order.